-TANF household benefits are prorated based on the date of application or date of eligibility whichever is later.
-If there has not been a break in assistance for at least one full calendar month, twomonth retrospective budgeting continues for the benefit calculation; however the benefit is prorated from the date of the Application or date of eligibility, whichever is later.
+Benefits for an applicant household applying for TANF are prorated from the date of application or date of eligibility whichever is later.
+If there has not been a break in TANF assistance received in North Dakota for at least one full calendar month, benefits will be determined consistent with the prospective or retrospective budgeting methodology that applies for the case.
+(See sections 400-19-105-15 Prospective Budgeting; or Section 400-19-105-20 Two-month Retrospective Budgeting.